‘It’s harvest time. They’re back with a vengeance.’

 The film is a belated sequel to Rise of the Scarecrows (2003, released 2009).

 The movie stars Eric Michalian (Killers Club), Lorrie Bacon, Brent Northup (Sickle; Scary Tales), Jesse Delta Ariel Waegelein-Hall (Revenge), Sharon Marr, Matthew Hebert, Phil Godeck, Brandon Macey, Martin DuPlessis (Sickle; Family Secret), Justin Hortie, Mikey Provencal, Samantha Provencal, Warren Hong (Body of Night), Frank Palangi, Tom Hebert, Ray Surprenant (Halloween Tales), Madelynn Wells, Aaron Schacte, Steve Adams (Evil Awakening), Pawel Watracz (Rise of the Scarecrows) and Nathaniel Cook.

-We previously reported on this movie back in February 2017 – and included the first teaser below – when it had an expected release in 2018.
+We previously reported on this movie back in February 2017 when it had an expected release in 2018.
 However, that didn’t happen.

 What did happen is that filmmaker Geno McGahee contacted us because we had added his aforementioned Rise of the Scarecrows movie to our listing of the Worst Movies of All-Time.
 He wanted to provide his personal feedback as to the difficulties he faced with that production early in his career and to also assure readers that his sequel would be much better.
 You can read Geno’s piece below.